-Pin No. Pin Name Function Description 1 GND - The controller ground.
-2 FB Feedback pin Hooking an optocoupler collector to this pin will allow regula- tion via peak current mode control or frequency modulation in high-power conditions.
-3 OPP/OVP Adjust the Over Power Protection Latches off the part A resistive divider from the auxiliary winding to this pin sets the OPP compensation level.
+Pin No. Pin Name Function Pin Description 1 OPP/OVP Adjust the Over Power Protection.
+Latches off the part A resistive divider from the auxiliary winding to this pin sets the OPP compensation level.
 When brought above 3 V, the part is fully latched off.
-4 CS Current sense + ramp compensation This pin monitors the primary peak current but also offers a means to introduce slope compensation.
-5 V {cc} Supplies the controller - protects the IC This pin is connected to an external auxiliary voltage.
-An OVP comparator monitors this pin and offers a means to latch the converter in fault conditions.
-6 DRV Driver output The driver's output to an external MOSFET gate.
+2 FB Feedback pin Hooking an optocoupler collector to this pin will allow regulation.
+3 CS Current sense + ramp compensation This pin monitors the primary peak current but also offers a means to introduce ramp compensation.
+4 GND - The controller ground.
+5 DRV Driver output The driver's output to an external MOSFET gate.
+6 V {cc} Supplies the controller This pin is connected to an external auxiliary voltage and supplies the controller.
+When above a certain level, the part fully latches off.
+7 BO Brown-Out input A voltage below the programmed level stops the controller.
+When above, the controller can start.
+8 Timer Sets the timer duration A 22-k Ω resistor sets the duration to 200 ms. When shorted to ground or made open, this pin limits the internal current and fixes the timer duration.

 Table 2.
-OPTIONS AND ORDERING INFORMATION
+ORDERING INFORMATION AND OPTIONS